 No matter the season, formal is formal.
-When a fall wedding invitation says “black tie” that means you’re wearing a formal gown or your fanciest cocktail dress.
+When a fall wedding invitation says “black tie,” that means you’re wearing a formal gown or your fanciest cocktail dress.
 According to Lisa Grotts, an etiquette expert, you absolutely need to dress the part.
 "A formal fall wedding requires a man to wear a tuxedo and a woman to wear a formal gown.
 Women have wiggle room because a short, traditional cocktail dress can also work, or even a dressy pantsuit," she explains.

 To a Black Tie Optional Fall Wedding

 One way to stand out in the sea of formal gowns and cocktail dresses is to incorporate a dramatic accent like feathers.
 "Feathers are a fun trend I like to pair with classic Manolo Blahnik heels," advises designer Pia Arrobio.
 Though they can be a bold embellishment, we love them on the hem of a timeless little black dress—for example, the way they're accenting this Alberta Ferretti sheath.
 This will definitely let your Manolos get some shine.
 And you can wear your hair down or in an updo as the focal point is all about your curves and legs.